open-component-model/MPAS/docs/concepts/projects.md

 Targets shall be linked to the Project using a `ProjectTargetBinding` object.
 Any number of `ProjectTargetBinding`'s' can be created between a given Project or Target.

-A `ProjectTargetBinding` may ignore particular projects using the ignore field.
-Otherwise targets will be consumed used by all products in the `Project`.
+A `ProjectTargetBinding` may ignore particular products using the ignore field.
+Otherwise targets will be consumed/used by all products in the `Project`.

 Similar to `ProjectSubscriptionBinding`, the `ProjectTargetBinding` makes it possible to define both global and project specific targets.